 Participating Providers and Other Health Care Providers.
 Covered charges up to the maximum allowed amount for the services of participating providers and other health care providers will be applied to the participating provider and other health care provider Calendar Year and Family Deductibles.
-When these deductibles are met, however, we will pay benefits only for the services of participating providers and other health care providers.
+When these deductibles are met, however, we will pay benefits only for the services of participating providers and other health care provider Calendar Year and Family Deductibles.
+When these deductibles are met, however, we will pay benefits only for the services of participating providers and other health care providers and other health care providers and other health care providers.
 We will not pay any benefits for non-participating providers unless the separate non-participating provider Calendar Year or Family Deductible (as applicable) is met.